Code of Conduct

 - We UNDERSTAND that following the above guidelines ensures a better experience for everyone and that participating in any kind of verbal, physical or sexual abuse will have consequences.
 This may include, but is not limited to, being asked to leave without refund and exclusion from future events and lessons.

-- We, the Safer Spaces Committee Members, PROMISE to treat any reports made, from dancers in our home scenes or elsewhere, with sensitivity and to keep all details as confidential as is possible (however, in the event of a police investigation, all information will become disclosable).
+- We, the organisers, PROMISE to treat any reports made, from dancers in our home scenes or elsewhere, with sensitivity and to keep all details as confidential as is possible (however, in the event of a police investigation, all information will become disclosable).

-*We encourage anyone who has experienced or witnessed intimidating or inappropriate behaviour to tell a Safer Spaces Committee Member.
+*We encourage anyone who has experienced or witnessed intimidating or inappropriate behaviour to tell a member of the executive team, or Swing Ambassador.